 If you take a quick look at the table of contents for all three, you will see they all follow a similar format.
 All of them cover the same basics.
 The differences that are present reflect differences in schedule time, committee sizes, and minor administrative things.
 The Model UN RoP for the Harvard University Model UN conference is different from these rules in many ways but still has the same core concepts.
 If you plan on attending multiple conferences, you should not find it too difficult to change from one conference’s set of rules to another.
 With experience, you will also know where to look in the rules to find those differences.

-Rules of procedure for professional conferences will be exhaustive, typically running up to twenty pages or more.
+MUN Rules of Procedure for professional conferences will be exhaustive, typically running up to twenty pages or more.
 For new MUN delegates, it is best to become familiar with them well before the conference so that you won’t be overwhelmed on the first day.
 Most conferences will host rules of procedure workshops on the first day of the conference before the actual start of formal sessions.
 It is highly recommended that beginners attend these sessions to familiarize themselves in a setting with other delegates present.
 If new to the format of the conference, it would not hurt a MUN veteran to attend these sessions to refamiliarize themselves with the RoP as well.